pgRouting/pgrouting/src/contraction/doc/contraction.rst

 Inspecting the contracted graph above, vertex 7 belongs to the contracted subgraph of vertex 5 and vertex 13 belongs to the contracted subgraph of edge 21.
 In the following query:

- - expand7 holds the contracted vertices of vertex 5.
+ - expand7 holds the contracted vertices of vertex where vertex 7 belongs. (belongs to vertex 5)
- - expand13 holds the contracted vertices of edge 21.
+ - expand13 holds the contracted vertices of edge where vertex 13 belongs. (belongs to edge 21)
  - vertices_in_graph hold the vertices that belong to the contracted graph, contracted vertices of vertex 5 and contracted vertices of edge 21.
  - when selecting the edges, only edges that have the source and the target in that set are the edges belonging to the contracted graph, that is done in the WHERE clause.